nycpivot/tdp-core/packages/builder/README.md

 image_tag=portal:1.0.0 yarn buildpack
 ```

-Set the tag of the image in the `image_tag` environment variable.
+Set the tag of the Docker image in the `image_tag` environment variable.

 ## Developing a plugin locally